fabianoriccardi/killed-by-microsoft/README.md

 - Name of Product (`name`) - the name of the product
 - Launch Date (`dateOpen`) - it should be the date of first release or at least the "beta" or when it is made avaialbe to the customer, do not confuse with the product's announcement
-- Discontinued Date (`dateClose`) - it should be the date when the product is "no longer available for purchase" or, for web-based services, when the service stops its normal functioning
+- Discontinued Date (`dateClose`) - it should be the date when the product is "no longer available for purchase" or, for web-based services, when the service stops its normal functioning.
+However, if it is not clear when an application was discontinued, you can use the date of the latest significant release (i.e., a release adding new features).
+This case is typical for old desktop applications.
 - Description (`description`) - a bried description of the product
 - Link (`link`) - Relevant link to the source
 - Links (`links`) - other relevant links to the source, since all the information may not be available at the same link.
 Actually this field is not rendered